inbo/coding-club/docs/gettingstarted.md

     * Pick `New directory`
     * Pick `New project`
     * Fill in the Directory name `coding-club`.
 You can choose the location on your computer (`Create project as subdirectory of:`) yourself by browsing to a folder.
 Leave the options `Create git repository` and  `use packrat with this project` empty.
+    * Click `Create project` (Rstudio will now open in the newly created project)
 * Still within Rstudio, install some essential packages by typing the following command in the `Console`: `install.packages("tidyverse")` and clicking ENTER button.
-* Using file explorer, navigate to your `coding-club` folder and create two (empty) subfolders inside the directory of your new `coding-club` directory:
+* Using file explorer (you can either use your operating systems file explorer or Rstudio's file explorer which is in the `Files` pane), navigate to your `coding-club` folder and create two (empty) subfolders inside the directory of your new `coding-club` directory:
     * a folder called `data`
     * a folder called `src`